jal65/docker-alpine-base/README.md

 FROM robwdux/alpine-base
 ```

-+ Provides Bash shell (available, but not as the default sh), cURL, root ca-certificates and full featured sed
++ Included are ca-certificates and full featured sed (runtime config replacements), refrain from installing bash... no Alpine packages rely on it and existing shell scripts should work using _**#!/bin/sh**_ or require minimal modification beyond that

++ Repo pinning supported for Edge branch

 + [Package mirrors deliverd by Fastly CDN courtesy of Gliderlabs](http://gliderlabs.com/blog/2015/09/23/fastly-cdn-speeds-up-alpine-package-installs/)